Sellf/docs/source/includes/_storage.md

 # <a name="files"></a>Files

-The FIles API allows you to get, create, update and delete files in Sellf.
+The Files API allows you to get, create, update and delete files in Sellf.

 ### Attributes